koosie0507/pluralsight-go-cli-playbook/05-test.md

 using `go tool cover -html=cover.out`.

 To figure out how many times a statement was executed during a test run, use `-covermode count`.

+## Benchmarking

+To test all benchmarking tests in `mylib` run `go test -bench . mylib`.
+To test some benchmarking tests in `mylib` run `go test -bench Adding mylib`.
+To limit the benchmarking time, use `-benchtime 1s`.
+See docs for other examples of valid values.
+To find out memory allocation issues, add the `-benchmem` param.